pwhermanson/mlc-lms/14-payments-and-subscriptions/billing-plans-and-seats.md

 - Reactivation date stored on the Subscription
 - No new charges while paused.
 Resume normal billing on reactivation
 - Option to prepay remaining cycle on reactivation if required by plan
+- **Monthly Subscriptions**: Can self-manage suspend and restart dates
+- **Annual Subscriptions**: Pause functionality may be limited or require manual intervention
+- **Grace Period**: 30-day period where subscription remains active but payment not received (configurable)

 Invoices and statements
 - Invoice generated on period end or immediate when a synchronous seat add occurs depending on provider features